Click HERE to view the Live Auction Items List for 2016

-We were devastated.
-We have an 11 year old son, Colby who is in 5th grade.
-After 2 surgeries in 7 months, we are desperately putting our faith in God and the research team at MD Anderson in hopes they find a cure.
+We are desperately putting our faith in God and the research team at MD Anderson in hopes they find a cure.

 On Phil’s second tumor we opted not to have surgery and instead take our chances with a trial at MD Anderson called Delta-24-RGD.
 The virus spreads in a wave through the tumors until there is no cancer cells left.
 Delta-24-RGD forces tumor cells to devour themselves.
 The virus has been engineered to ‘infect’ only cells that lack the Rb tumor suppressor gene, a condition unique to tumor cells.